Bunching and Taxing Multidimensional Skills: Characterization

 \end{theorem*}

-This theorem is the main theoretical result of the paper.
-It derives the optimality condition for the multidimensional taxation economy that incorporates bunching.
-This condition shows that, at the optimum, the measure over marginal tax revenues
+This theorem derives the optimality condition for the multidimensional taxation economy that incorporates bunching.
+This condition shows that, at the optimum, the measure over marginal tax revenues, $\pi \left( 1 / u'(\mathcal{C}(c)) - \lambda \right)$, second-order stochastically dominates the measure over marginal tax distortions,